replaceitem/carpet-discarpet/docs/pages/setup.md

 ## Logging in

 First, you need a Discord bot account.
-You can create one at the [Discord developer portal](https://discord.com/developers/applications).
+You can create one at the [Discord Developer Portal](https://discord.com/developers/applications).
 If you aren't sure how to do that, look up a tutorial for that.

-When you installed Discarpet and start your server, it should create a `discarpet.json` file in the config folder of the server
+When you installed Discarpet and start your server, it should create a `discarpet.json` file in the config folder of the server.
 (Yes, this mod is made for servers, I never tried using it in singleplayer, it may work, it may not).

 The file should look like this by default: